A small business guide to operating budgets

 Challenges of creating an operating budget

-It sounds simple on paper, but there are some underlying challenges that you need to be aware of when creating an operating budget.
+It sounds simple on paper, but there are some underlying challenges that you need to be aware of when creating an operational budget.
 Getting the correct numbers and then managing expenses going forward are two of the most common areas of concern.
 When looking into tools for real-time expense tracking, be sure to look for one's that give you up-to-the minute insights and information, so that you're always in the know about your budget.

 Poor visibility into company spend